depthdev/objects-filter/README.md

 <ul>
 <li>filter - string to find</li>
 <li>paths - nested properties to look through for the filter string, as a string, or array of strings, with object.property syntax</li>
 <li>caseSensitive - boolean to look with case sensitivity or not.
-The default is false (not case sensitive in searching)
+The default is false (not case sensitive in searching)</li>
 </ul>

 <p><a href="http://codepen.io/depthdev/pen/emwBmW" target="_blank">Demo</a></p>